15 Psychological Techniques to Enhance Intelligence & Boost Memory

 You can also read this article to learn more about habits that can make you smarter: Getting enough sleep is better for brain health.
 Sleep helps your brain consolidate memories and clear out toxins.

-1. You can try morning walking, dancing, or gardening.
+1. Try morning walking, dancing, or gardening.
 Physical activity increases blood flow to the brain.

-2. You can try learning a new language, Learning new things can help your brain cells grow by playing an instrument or doing creative outlets like painting.
+2. Try learning a new language.
+Learning new things can help your brain cells grow by playing an instrument or engaging in creative activities like painting.

-3. Games requiring logic, math, word, and visual skills might help you enhance your processing speed and memory.
-You can try crossword puzzles, Sudoku, and puzzles.
+3. Games that require logic, math, words, and visual skills might help you improve your processing speed and memory.
+You can try crossword puzzles, Sudoku, and other brain teasers.

-4. Write: Writing or reading more can help make you smarter and challenge your brain with different subjects.
+4. Write: Writing or reading more can help boost your intelligence and challenge your brain with different topics.

-5. Meditate: Meditation and affirmation can help you become smarter.
-Staying socially involved can also help keep your brain healthy.
+5. Meditate: Meditation and affirmation techniques can help you become smarter.
+Staying socially involved can also support your brain’s health.

-Memory activities not only improve memory but can also enhance reasoning and language skills. ...
+Memory activities not only boost memory but also improve reasoning and language skills. ...

 Executive control activities. ...